-2008 2007 2006
+2009 $\frac{2008}{(Mt)}$ 2007

-$\overline{(\mathbf{Mt})}$

-Total production volumes 7.4 7.3 7.5
+Total production volumes 7,1 7,4 7,3

-2008 2007 2006
+2009 2008 2007

-% of tota roduction
+% of tota coduction

-Liquid and gaseous fuels 64 64 65
+Liquid and gaseous fuels 63 64 64

-Petrochemical feedstock 27 27 25
+Petrochemical feedstock 28 27 27

-Carbon plus nitrogenous feedstock for fertilisers and explosives 7 7 8
+Carbon plus nitrogenous feedstock for fertilisers and explosives 7 7 7

 Specialised cokes, creosote and related carbon and tar products 2 2 2

 Sasol Synfuels is continuing the development of an Operations Excellence approach suitable for Sasol Synfuels' manufacturing activities.
 Greater energy efficiency is also being pursued through new programmes aimed at reducing overall unit cost, improving environmental performance and assuring the reliability of electricity supply.
-This is particularly important at a time when Sasol Synfuels is pursuing significant expansion plans.
-Sasol Synfuels has been given approval to commence work in the year ahead for the development of a 280-megawatt power-generation plant at Secunda.
+Sasol Synfuels has commenced with the construction of a 200-megawatt power-generation plant at Secunda.
+Beneficial operation is planned to be achieved during the latter part of 2010.
 This facility will be commissioned on natural gas but will eventually use waste-gas streams as an energy source to reduce costs and environmental impact as well as overall site energy efficiency.